gwaxG/robot_ws/simulation/README.md

 ## Robot (re)spawning

 `spawn.launch` initially spawns the Jaguar robot in fornt of the staircase one meter away.
-This sub-package provides the service `/robot_spawn` to actively respawn the robot at other locations.
+This sub-package provides the service `robot_spawn` to actively respawn the robot at other locations.
 RobotSpawn.srv:

 ```